 A credit extension will decrease your credit utilization should your balance stay the same.

 Back to our R1000 debt case study, if you increase your credit limit to R2000 from R1500 with debt fixed at R1000.
 Your credit utilization will now be 50% from 63%.

-Credit extension may lower your credit score a little bit on the first month.
+A credit extension may lower your credit score a little bit in the first month.
 This is due to the inquiry made to the credit bureau to check your credit profile.

 However, some credit issuers don’t perform such inquiries.